carlostmgps/Orange-Pi-5-Android-Handheld-Game-Console/README.md

 Then I started designing my d1mini joycon😜😜(18:25pm)

 Erm yah I just wired the power supply and watched some youtube and now is 23:58pm and I guess I gotta sleep.

+#Day 2 8-3-2026  17:35
+Humm I decided to use esp32 supermini board I found in taobao as it's much smaller.